ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 These TCP-specific properties are included here because the feature `Suggest timeout to the peer` is part of the minimal set of transport services
 {{?RFC8923}}, where this feature was categorized as "functional".
-This means that when an Transport Services implementation offers this feature, the Transport Services API has to expose an interface to the application.
+This means that when an Transport Services system offers this feature, the Transport Services API has to expose an interface to the application.
 Otherwise, the implementation might violate assumptions by the application, which could cause the application to fail.